ben-manes/gradle-versions-plugin/README.md

 `reject "[3.0,)"` excludes everything from 3.0 up.
-Only `strictly` and `reject` bound a candidate: a `require` version is a floor resolution may rise above, a range included, and a `prefer` version only breaks a tie, so a plain `implementation("group:name:1.2.3")` is not held back by this rule.
+Only `strictly` and `reject` bound a candidate: a `require` version is a floor resolution may rise above, a range included, and a `prefer` version only breaks a tie, so a plain `implementation("group:name:1.2.3")` is not bounded by this rule.

-A module declared with no version of its own is additionally bound by the version a consumed platform states for it, since the build cannot take that upgrade without also bumping the platform.
+A module declared without a version is additionally bound by the version a consumed platform sets for it, since the build cannot take that upgrade without also bumping the platform.
 Given a platform BOM that pins `log4j-core` to `2.16.0`:

 <details open>